joshbduncan/word-search-generator/CHANGLOG.md

 - Testing for new generator and export functions

 ### Changes
-- any input words that are palindromes are removed
+- Any input words that are palindromes are removed
 - add_words() method now checks old and new words together to make sure no single word is a subset of another word

 ## [1.1.2] - 2022-03-14